kumahq/kuma-website/docs/docs/0.5.0/policies/health-check.md

 This policy enables Kuma to keep track of the health of every data plane proxy, with the goal of minimizing the number of failed requests in case a data plane proxy is temporarily unhealthy.

-By creating an `Healthcheck` resource we can instruct a data plane proxy to keep track of the health status for any target endpoint.
-When configured, a data plane proxy will never send a request to an endpoint that is considered unhealthy.
+By creating an `Healthcheck` resource we can instruct a data plane proxy to keep track of the health status for any other data plane proxy.
+When health-checks are properly configured, a data plane proxy will never send a request to another data plane proxy that is considered unhealthy.

 This policy provides the following types of checks: